Business Management

 Learning Outcomes:

-Upon completing this course, students have acquired profound knowledge on the changes and risks in corporate environments relating to endogenous microeconomic innovations and macroeconomic framework conditions.
-Students understand to address the need to innovate - often perceived as empty or external pressure - based on the situation at hand in a concrete manner drawing on scopes of action and alternatives to increase the business venture`s value potentials.
+Upon completing this course, alumni have acquired profound knowledge on the changes and risks in corporate environments relating to endogenous microeconomic innovations and macroeconomic framework conditions.
+Alumni understand to address the need to innovate - often perceived as empty or external pressure - based on the situation at hand in a concrete manner drawing on scopes of action and alternatives to increase the business venture`s value potentials.
 Moreover, they can distinguish the economic impacts of the new digital technologies for platforms and determine success criteria.
 Thus, the mostly vague talk about potential digital scaling is solidly based on network effects.
-Students have acquired profound application-oriented insights.
-Drawing on the knowledge gained in this course, students have formed several competencies: they can analyze innovation dynamics and most importantly assess deriving changes and risks as well as recognize the potentials for sustainable value creation.
+Alumni have acquired profound application-oriented insights.
+Drawing on the knowledge gained in this course, alumni have formed several competencies: they can analyze innovation dynamics and most importantly assess deriving changes and risks as well as recognize the potentials for sustainable value creation.

 Superior module: